Carson Daly And His Wife Siri Are Expecting A Baby

 Television personality Carson Daly is a busy man and is about to become even busier.
-Carson is one of the hosts of the Today Show and while on air on Friday morning, he announced some pretty exciting news.
-Carson and his wife Siri are expecting their fourth child together.
+Carson is one of the hosts of The Today Show and while on air Friday morning, he announced some pretty exciting news: he and his wife Siri are expecting their fourth child together.
 His announcement was followed by cheers and hugs from his fellow hosts.
-Carson and his wife currently have two girls and one boy, 10-year-old Jackson, 7-year-old Etta and 5-year-old London.
+Carson and his wife currently have two girls and one boy, 10-year-old Jackson, 7-year-old Etta, and 5-year-old London.
 They are ecstatic to become a family of six, according to Today.

-The Today Show crew couldn’t be happier for the family who has appeared together on the show on several occasions.
-Siri, a former film producer, is now a food contributor for the Today Show, and frequently shares her favorite recipes during morning cooking segments.
-Meanwhile, when Carson isn’t busy being a dad or co-hosting on Today, he’s serving as the host for other television shows such as The Voice, and is the former host of the Last Call with Carson Daly.
+The Today Show crew couldn’t be happier for the family, who has appeared together on the show several times.
+Siri, a former film producer, is now a food contributor for The Today Show, and frequently shares her favorite recipes during morning cooking segments.
+Meanwhile, when Carson isn’t busy being a dad or co-hosting on Today, he’s serving as the host for other television shows such as The Voice.

-As The Inquisitr previously reported, Carson revealed that he was moving on from Last Call with Carson Daly because he was ready for something new.
+Carson also used to host Last Call with Carson Daly, but, as The Inquisitr previously reported, he revealed he was moving on from that show because he was ready for something new.

-While there is no denying that the Daly’s already busy lives are about to get even more chaotic, the couple is beyond grateful for the new addition they are expecting, as Carson told his Today Show co-hosts.
+While there is no denying that the Dalys’ already busy lives are about to get even more chaotic, the couple is beyond grateful for the new addition they are expecting, as Carson told his Today Show co-hosts.

 “We couldn’t be happier to share the news that our family is growing by one this spring.
 We are continually amazed by God’s blessings in our lives.
 Our entire family is grateful and so excited,” he said.